heartandhandstraining/blog/_posts/2018-12-05-Internet-Information-Benefits.md

 negative response, and I did not even want to give the name of the product because I did not want negative backlash against the product and its availability.
 I figure she has the information easily at her fingertips, just as I did, if she is truly interested.

-When I got home and saw the areas she circled for biopsy sample with her hard-to-remove blue-black ink, I was thankful I opted out, because I am positive there was nothing there (between the viewing with her skin cancer detection light and my experience in treat- ment thus far giving the sense that I had already successfully treated all the lesions).
+When I got home and saw the areas she circled for biopsy samples with her hard-to-remove blue-black ink, I was thankful I opted out, because I am positive there was nothing there (between the viewing with her skin cancer detection light and my experience in treat- ment thus far giving the sense that I had already successfully treated all the lesions).
 I am so glad I had no insurance at the time this all started and through my husband's emotional support and my nursing/farming background and my tendency to research and